 The short answer is yes.
 Beard transplants are a thing.
 They’re also called facial hair transplants.
-In the last five or so years, facial hair transplant procedures have become more popular, although they’re not offered by all hair replacement providers (Disclaimer: The Nashville Hair Doctor does not currently offer beard transplants).
+In the last five or so years, facial hair transplant procedures have become more popular, although they’re not offered by all hair replacement providers (Note: The Nashville Hair Doctor DOES perform beard transplants).

 Before we talk beard transplants, however, let’s get one thing out the way, and that is the word “transplant.”
 If you think it means you’re getting someone else’s hair, you can be forgiven.
 After all, that’s what heart and liver and kidney transplants do.

 In the world of men’s cosmetic surgery, however, a hair transplant means taking your own hair from somewhere on your head – there are different methods of getting it extracted – and implanting it somewhere else.
 Still, in most of us, the word “transplant” elicits negative feelings.
 We think of men of our fathers’ generation who have unpleasant memories of long ago hair transplant procedures they’d rather forget about.
 We think of surgical instruments, anesthesia, doctors, and a lot of hassle.
 We think of stitches and scars and patchy hair grown long to conceal those scars.